bundlewrap/bundlewrap/docs/content/items/pkg_pamac.md

 # Pamac package items

-Handles packages installed by `pacman` (e.g. Arch Linux), with AUR support by switching to `pamac` when package is told to be installed from AUR.
+Handles packages installed by `pacman` (e.g. Arch Linux) and `pamac`.
+Uses `pamac` to install, build and remove packages.
+Needs `pacman` to determine if a package is installed.
+`Pacman` is only used to read information from the node, all action is handeled by `pamac`.

     pkg_pamac = {
         "foopkg": {